 5. Please note all bids and any changes must be made online by

-7. All lots sold in the timed auction are subject to charges per section 5 and all clauses of the Terms and Conditions for Buyers (Timed Auctions).
+7. All lots sold in the e-Auction are subject to charges per section 5 and all clauses of the Terms and Conditions for Buyers (e-Auctions).

-8. Invoices will be emailed to buyers after the last lot in the timed auction has closed.
-Invoice total will consist of hammer price, buyer's premium of 20% on hammer price, VAT where applicable and postage.
-A fee for paying by credit card and debit card issued by foreign bank will be added.
+8. Invoices will be emailed to buyers after the last lot in the e-Auction has closed.
+Invoice total will consist of Hammer Price, Buyer's Premium of 20% on Hammer Price, VAT/sales tax, postage, fee for paying by card where applicable.

-9. Payments should be made in the currency of the sale within 5 working days from the date of closing the timed auction.
-Credit terms do not apply for timed auctions.
+9. Payments should be made in the currency of the sale within 5 working days from the date of closing the e-Auction.
+Credit terms do not apply for e-Auctions.

 You can obtain sale results on our web site, usually shortly after the conclusion of the sale.

 In addition to the Hammer Price, you must pay us the Buyer's premium and also VAT and Import Tax, where applicable.
 In addition a shipping charge will be added to your invoice if lots are to be sent to you.
 Full details of charges can be found in the Terms and Conditions for Buyers that are also printed in each catalogue.

 Payment should be made by the registered buyer and not by third parties, unless agreed at the time of registration that you are acting as agent on behalf of a third party.

 You can pay by bank transfer, cheque, credit/debit card or cash (subject to certain restrictions)

 Should you require any assistance with the payment process, please contact the Finance Department of the sale location.